basham/ccc-library-kiosk/README.md

 # CCC Library Kiosk

-Chrome extension for the library kiosk at [Chris Community Church](https://cccbloomington.org).
+Chrome extension for the library kiosk at [Christ Community Church](https://cccbloomington.org).
 This extension is the frontpage for the admin site, public catalog, and self-checkout software, powered by [Surpass Cloud](https://surpasssoftware.com).

 ## Install